My Journey

 In 1981, I surrendered my life to Jesus Christ.
 That simple decision moved me into a time of much-needed deliverance and healing, and the restoration of my second marriage.

+Years later, my lost dream of writing resurrected in the form of journaling.
+Jesus, alone, read my most cherished thoughts and vulnerable confessions.
+He patiently tolerated my unabashed railings.
 He remained my greatest encourager and fan, until the day my mother handed me a ‘How To’ book on fiction writing.
-After reading it, I exclaimed, “I think I can do this!”
+After reading it, I said, “I think I can do this!”

 I completed my first fiction novel in 2008.
 It served as my springboard, my intense learning curve.
 My worst antagonist.
-It has yet to bear a title or see the light of public perusal.
+It has yet to bear a title or see the light of public review.

-From there, I ventured into inspirational writing—delving some into my sacred journal entries—and was pleased that a number of my articles made it into the Gospel Tract Society’s monthly magazine The Harvester and ARM Ministries International’s newsletter.
+From there, I ventured into inspirational writing, delving some into my sacred journal entries, and was pleased that a number of my articles made it into the Gospel Tract Society’s monthly magazine The Harvester and ARM Ministries International’s newsletter.
 I was pumped!